George R. R. Martin Says A New

-According to a post on Martin's Livejournal blog, Not a Blog, the next release will either be the very first book in his new Fire and Blood series or a new volume in the A Song of Ice and Fire.
+According to a post on Martin's Livejournal blog, Not a Blog, the next release will either be the very first book in his new Fire and Blood series or a new volume of A Song of Ice and Fire.

 Advertisement